 Listening is an art.
 Communication involves both talking and listening.
 In a country that considers itself democratic all opinions should be on the table, but they are not.
 The opinions of one side are starting to be deleted, darkened and oppressed.
 Keywords to note- delete, darkness and oppressed.

-I make a point of not talking about politics or religion on my blog, in my real life, even amongst friends and co-workers.
-Because these two subjects are hot buttons of conflict here and I guess just about everywhere.
-I don’t think either particularly call a person to defend the earth, or defend its people or defend the animals that walk upon it.
-Humans do that.
+Though I make a point of not talking about politics or religion on my blog, or in my real life, even amongst friends and co-workers.
 I’m human.
 I’m trying as hard as I can to walk in the light, do the right thing and keep moving forward.
 The here and now is important but what I do, what we all do to ensure there is a future is equally if not more important.
 Many cannot see tomorrow or refuse to safeguard tomorrow over today.
 Even though tomorrow isn’t promised and never comes for some of us, it still comes.
 And I’ll be right here God willing to protect it because no matter how dark things get, there will be light.

 What’s your word for 2017?